sandeep-balan/Scratch-game/README.md

 To see the code:
   - just click on (see inside) button.

-# Objectives
+# What I Learned:
-  - learn basic programming constructs (functions - conditions - boolean expressions - loops) and how to do something useful with them.
+  - how computers represent information in memory (binary representation).
-  - computional thinking - algorithms (in other word) the process of creating function and how to think through that process.
+  - computional thinking - algorithms (in other word) the process of creating function and how to think through that process (intelligently first then ).
+  - basic programming constructs (functions - conditions - boolean expressions - loops) and how to do something useful with them (creating a game).
-  - learn abstraction (in other word) functions decomposition technique or think in coding process as if it consists only from functions.
+  - learn abstraction (in other word) functions decomposition technique or think in coding process as if consists only from functions.